BenSecret/CartPole/README.md

 In this implementation, which has been tuned specifically to solve CartPole-v0 quickly, we look up to 4 steps ahead. look_ahead_mask decides how much weight to give each prediction, from t to t+4.
 This kind of tuning is fairly task-specific, and a bit of a 'cheat'.
 However, simply feeding the State through the network four times, and taking the output at t+4, only adds a single episode to our solve time.

 Looking ahead seems to have a useful momentum-stabilising effect.
-Obviously this is where a more complex task would benefit from some conventional MCTS architecture.
-And this is where I expect the real potential of this approach to be.
+In more complex tasks, this would be where a more complete MCTS architecture could be implemented, allowing a degree of forward planning.